Learn how to start a blog using the world’s favorite content management system, WordPress.

 - To help your new blog run fast you should also look at a caching plugin.
 We recently wrote a primer covering all the main caching plugins and then we tested them all to see which is the best caching plugin for WordPress.

 - If you plan to build an email list for your blog (and you should) then I recommend you look at Mail Chimp and Optin Monster.
-Mail Chimp is the best email marketing tool for small businesses (free up to 2000 subscribers and 12,000 emails a month), and Optin Monster is a very powerful plugin that makes it easy to add optin forms to posts and pages, your sidebar as well as popups and slide-ins.
+Mail Chimp is the best email marketing tool for small businesses (free up to 2000 contacts and 10,000 emails a month), and Optin Monster is a very powerful plugin that makes it easy to add optin forms to posts and pages, your sidebar as well as popups and slide-ins.

 - And once you are through all that you can check out our ongoing coverage of the best WordPress plugins and our series of tutorials for creating a better website.
-You should also subscribe to our newsletter, just sayin' 😉

 Step 4: Develop your content and a marketing plan

-The right approach to marketing will depend on the nature of the market you are in, but it will certainly involve some combination of search marketing (paid and/or organic), content marketing, local and social media marketing which really covers a wide range of channels including Facebook, Twitter and LinkedIn, but but also include other niche channels too.
-In some markets offline marketing will also be important, but we'll focus here on providing resources around online marketing in particular.
+The right content marketing strategy will depend on the nature of the market you are in, but it will certainly involve some combination of search marketing (paid and/or organic), content marketing, local and social media marketing which really covers a wide range of channels including Facebook, Twitter and LinkedIn, but but also include other niche channels too.
+In some markets offline marketing will also be important, but we’ll focus here on providing resources around online marketing in particular.

 Develop a content plan for your site: